 Moreover, frequent turnover of experienced nurses and onboarding of new nurses affects the quality of care, and new nurses may not be that efficient in dealing with patients.

 That’s why reducing nurse turnover and retaining them for longer is a must.
-And for that recognizing the factors that are responsible for nurse turnover is important.
+And for that recognizing the factors that are responsible for why is nurse retention important.

 Let’s see the factors that affect nurse turnover.